raimundomlj/INSSO-backend-code-exercise/README.md

 # How to run

-Using the .jar file on
+Using the .jar file on project root folder
 ```
-target/insso_backend_code_exercise-0.0.1-SNAPSHOT.jar
+insso_backend_code_exercise-0.0.1-SNAPSHOT.jar
 ```

 or by maven on project root folder using: